sct-pipeline/ukbiobank-spinalcord-csa/README.md

 ### Quality control
 After running the analysis, check your Quality Control (qc) report by opening the file `~/ukbiobank_results/qc/index.html`.
 Use the "search" feature of the QC report to quickly jump to segmentations or labeling issues.

-#### 1. Assess quality of segmentation and vertebral labeling
+#### 1. Assess quality of segmentation, vertebral and pontomedullary junction (PMJ) labeling
-If segmentation or labeling issues are noticed while checking the quality report, proceed to manual segmentation correction or manual labeling of C2-C3 intervertebral disc at the posterior tip of the disc using the procedure below:
+If segmentation or labeling issues are noticed while checking the quality report, proceed to manual correction using the procedure below:

-1. In QC report, search for "deepseg" to only display results of spinal cord segmentation, search for "vertebrae" to only display vertebral labeling.
+1. In QC report, search for "deepseg" to only display results of spinal cord segmentation, search for "vertebrae" to only display vertebral labeling and "pmj" to only display PMJ labeling.
-2. Review segmentation and spinal cord labeling, note that the segmentation et vertebral labeling need to be accurate only between C2-C3, for cord CSA.
+2. Review segmentation and spinal cord and PMJ labeling, note that the segmentation et vertebral labeling need to be accurate only between C2-C3, for cord CSA.
 3. Click on the `F` key to indicate if the segmentation/label is OK ✅, needs manual correction ❌ or if the data is not usable ⚠️ (artifact).
 Two .yml lists, one for manual corrections and one for the unusable data, will automatically be generated.
 4. Download the lists by clicking on `Download QC Fails` and on `Download Qc Artifacts`.